-Corporate superannuation remained at about the same level as the previous year and forms only a small portion of funds under administration.
-Fiducian has focussed on the small employer market so all employees using our superannuation fund can receive the appropriate services of a financial planner.
-We view it as a useful compliment to our core personal superannuation and investment service offerings.
+Corporate superannuation increased by 21% during the year, but forms only a small portion of funds under administration.
+Fiducian has focussed on the small employer market so all employees using our superannuation fund can receive the appropriate services of a Financial Adviser.
+It compliments our core personal superannuation and investment service offerings and our strong belief that proper financial planning advice is essential for all investors.